TO-220: Typical applications

 The TO-220 package is a "power package" intended for power semiconductors and an example of a through-hole design rather than a surface-mount technology type of package.
 TO-220 packages can be mounted to a heat sink to dissipate several watts of waste heat.
 On a so-called "infinite heat sink", this can be 50 W or more.
 The top of the package has a metal tab with a hole used to mount the component to a heat sink.
 Thermal compound is often applied between package and heatsink to further improve heat transfer.

 The metal tab is often connected electrically to the internal circuitry.
 This does not normally pose a problem when using isolated heatsinks, but an electrically-insulating pad or sheet may be required to electrically isolate the component from the heatsink if the heatsink is electrically conductive, grounded or otherwise non-isolated.
 Many materials may be used to electrically isolate the TO-220 package, some of which have the added benefit of high thermal conductivity.

 In applications that require a heatsink, damage or destruction of the TO-220 device due to overheating may occur if the heatsink is dislodged during operation.

 A heatsinked TO-220 package dissipating 1 W of heat will have an internal (junction) temperature typically 2 to 5 °C higher than the package's temperature (due to the thermal resistance between the junction and the metal tab), and the metal tab of the TO-220 package will typically have a temperature 1 to 60 °C higher than the ambient temperature, depending on the type of heatsink (if any) used.

 The junction-to-case thermal resistance of a TO-220 packaged device (which typically matters less than the case-to-ambient thermal resistance), depends on the thickness and the area of the semiconductor die inside the package, typically in a range between 0.5 °C/W and 3 °C/W (according to one textbook) or 1.5 °C/W and 4 °C/W (according to another).
+The junction-to-case thermal resistance of the LM317 voltage regulator (National Semiconductors, page 5, TO200 version) is 4 °C/W.

 If more heat needs to be dissipated, devices in the also widely used TO-247 (or TO-3P) package can be selected.
 TO-3P has a typical junction-to-ambient (heatsink) thermal resistance of only about 40 °C/W, and its TO-3PF variant a slightly lower one.
 Further increase of heat dissipation capability is possible with power modules.

-When a TO-220 package is used without a heatsink, the package acts as its own heatsink, and the heatsink-to-ambient thermal resistance in air for a TO-220 package is approximately 70 °C/W.
+When a TO-220 package is used without a heatsink, the package acts as its own heatsink, and the heatsink-to-ambient thermal resistance in air for a TO-220 package is approximately 70 °C/W. The junction-to-air thermal resistance of the LM317 voltage regulator (National Semiconductors, page 5, TO200 version) is 50 °C/W.